 PFD Inspection and Maintenance

-The best PFD is the one you wear, but it can only save your life if it works.
+The best PFD is the one you wear.
 That’s why it’s so important to maintain your PFDs and to inspect them regularly to make sure they are in good condition and working properly.

 VISUAL INSPECTION BEFORE EVERY USE

 - Service indicator is green.